MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

 - The LP token should exist on all listed chains.
 - All LP token versions should always have the save value.
+- When the system **stake**s assets that a user **deposit**ed, the system returns LP tokens to the user.
+The amount of the returned LP token should represent the newly staked asset in the **Staking stock** immediately after the asset is staked.
+- A user can **withdraw** assets from the **Staking stock**, in any listed token format on any listed chain, by first returning LP tokens from their wallet to the system wallet.
+- The amount of asset that is **withdraw**n is the portion of **Staking stock** that is represented by the returned LP tokens immediately before the asset is **withdraw**n.
+<br><br>

+Additional use cases of LP token may include:

+- fds

 <div style="page-break-after: always;"></div>